UEBT’s standard

 The UEBT standard builds on the BioTrade Principles and Criteria as developed by the UNCTAD BioTrade Initiative.

-It was revised in 2020 after a comprehensive consultation with a wide range of company, community and civil society stakeholders.
+It was revised in 2020 after a comprehensive stakeholder consultation.

 UEBT is reviewing the standard in 2025.